Cash & Subsidiary Books – Financial Books AFM FREE STUDY MATERIAL | JAIIB 2023

 Single Column Cash Book

 Cash book is just like a ledger account.
 There is no need to open a separate cash account in the ledger.
-The balance of cash book is directly posted to the trial balance.
-Since cash account is a real account, ruling is followed, i.e. what comes in – debit, and what goes out – credit.
+The balance of the cash book is directly posted to the trial balance.
+Since a cash account is a real account, a ruling is followed, i.e. what comes in – debit, and what goes out – credit.
 All the received cash is posted in the debit side and all payments and expenses are posted in the credit side of the cash book.